 Some women experience cramping during the IUI procedure due to catheter insertion through the cervix, which may resolve once the catheter is removed.
 Cramping after IUI can also be caused by the following factors (1):

-- Uterine irritation catheter insertion may cause mild cramping after IUI.
+- Uterine irritation because of catheter insertion may cause mild cramping and uneasiness after IUI.
 However, a few women may experience severe cramping.

 - The procedure is done in the ovulation period, and ovulation can also cause cramps.
 Medications are administered to increase the number of ova (eggs), which may cause more pain than usual.

 - The fertilized egg’s implantation can cause cramping.
-It may occur after ovulation, and it can also cause mild spotting in some women.
+It may occur after ovulation, and it can also cause mild spotting and breast tenderness in some women.